brousalis/google-buttons-sass/README.md

     @import "google-buttons";

 **Note**: It's important that the file you are importing is not named `google-buttons`, since this will cause an import loop.
 As a general rule, errors are something you should try to avoid.

-### Passing multiple values to mixins

-Some CSS3 properties take multiple values, such as `box-shadow` or `text-shadow`.
-To pass multiple values to the Bootstrap mixins, you must escape the values or else the Sass parser will choke on the commas.
-Here's how to escape the values in Sass:

-    .selector {
-      @include box-shadow(#{0 2px 5px rgba(0,0,0,.25) inset, 0 -2px 5px rgba(0,0,0,.25) inset});
-    }

-### Bundler?

-    gem 'google-buttons-sass', '~> 0.1.0'